stuycs-gh-classrooms/nxtm-p03-pd09-strawberry-data/README.md

 ### Custom Force Breakdown
 - What information that is already present in the `Orb` or `OrbNode` classes does this force use?
-  - YOUR ANSWER HERE
+  - bounce(like bouncing off of the sides)
 - Does this force require any new constants, if so what are they and what values will you try initially?
-  - YOUR ANSWER HERE
+  - a resistance power which affects how close an orb can get to the other
+  - based on mass & size

 - Does this force require any new information to be added to the `Orb` class?
 If so, what is it and what data type will you use?
-  - YOUR ANSWER HERE
+  - yes, int?
+PVector?

 - Does this force interact with other `Orbs`, or is it applied based on the environment?
-  - YOUR ANSWER HERE
+  - interacts with other orbs

 - In order to calculate this force, do you need to perform extra intermediary calculations?
 If so, what?
-  - YOUR ANSWER HERE
+  - yes:
 ---

 ### Simulation 1: Gravity